Translate

 XZ492/128 Sea Harrier FRS.1 800 Sqn Royal Navy

-It was a great time back then to see different models of the Sea Harrier operating at Yeovilton and various shades of grey.
+It was great to see different models of the Sea Harrier operating at Yeovilton, as well as various shades of grey at the time.

 XZ493/126 Sea Harrier FRS.1 Royal Navy